Rotorua Museum Update

 DPA has a strong track record of working on heritage buildings around New Zealand and they are also familiar with the specific challenges of the Bath House having completed previous heritage renovations in 1997.

 Read the full press release here.

-Currently architectural drawings are at concept phase, while detailed structural engineering designs are nearly complete.
-The project team expects to have all the design work finished early next year, with restoration work due to get underway from July next year.
+Concept designs across all aspects of the project, including architectural drawings, electrical, mechanical and fire design plans, are now complete.
+The project team expects to have all the design work finished by mid-2019, with the construction phase due to get underway from July 2019.